 Overall though, Bruce assures me that I’m perfectly capable and doing well.
 I do feel a whole lot better about my driving now.
 In future I won’t be singing along to the car stereo, as I’ve realised how important it is to put all my focus and energy into what I’m doing.
 I check all around me, constantly.

 It’s jolly good luck I haven’t come to grief in the past and now, with my new-found confidence, I can hardly wait to hit the harbour bridge again.
 But not literally, of course!

-Reported by Louise Richardson for our AA Directions Winter 2019 issue
+Reported by Louise Richardson for our AA Directions Summer 2019 issue